 Synthetic latex, made with SBR (Styrene Butadiene Rubber,) is primarily used to complement the benefits and features of natural latex: SBR used in synthetic latex has some superior properties, such as the ability to resist heat aging, abrasion and softening.
 The end result of a blend is a more durable product that lasts longer and is less expensive.
 Synthetic latex also allows for a wide array of firmness options.
 Synthetic latex is the least eco-friendly choice.

 While latex is a highly sought-after bedding material, modern advancements in foam technology have resulted in plenty of options that feel a whole lot like latex without the costly price tag.
 Energex™ foam, for instance, is a popular latex alternative foam used in many all-foam mattresses.
 It is designed to contour the human body, much like memory foam, but bounces back more quickly from pressure.
 Energex™ is highly breathable and allows for greater airflow than other types of foams, making it as good at temperature moderation as latex.

 TitanFlex™ foam by Brooklyn Bedding, used in both the Brooklyn Signature and the Brooklyn Aurora, is an upgraded version of Energex™ foam, infused with cooling TitaniumGel™ to moderate your body temperature throughout the sleep experience.

 A recent but important trend among mattress manufacturers is to combine latex or latex alternative foams with an innerspring, often using individually encased coils.
 Referred to as a hybrid mattress, this combination of materials adds deep compression support to any bed but effectively lowers the cost of an all latex version.
-To get a side by side comparison of a latex hybrid mattress and an all latex mattress, click here.

 Still unsure about which option is best for you?
 You can speak with a sleep expert any time to find the perfect fit for your sleep needs and budget!